Skip to main content

 In a multi-threaded system invalid states and race conditions can happen.
 For example if getState was called at the same time as a dispatch, the state could represent a past state.
 Or 2 actions dispatched concurrently could cause an invalid state.

-So you there are 3 options:
+So there are 4 options:

-2. Only access the store from the same thread - createSameThreadEnforcedStore()
+3. Only access the store from the same thread - createSameThreadEnforcedStore()

-3. Live in the wild west and access store anytime, any thread and live with consequences - NOT_RECOMMENDED - createStore()
+4. Live in the wild west and access store anytime, any thread and live with consequences - NOT_RECOMMENDED - createStore()

-ThreadSafe
+ThreadSafe (deprecated)

 val store = createThreadSafeStore(reducer, state)